marafiq/adnanrafiq/blog/2022-01-14-tuples-in-csharp-10-and-memory-mental-model-in-dot-net/index.md

 Incorrect use of the Value Tuples can degrade performance.
 Below benchmark is grouping list of 1000 books, calculating aggregates, and then returning the Category Name, MinPrice, AvgPrice, MaxPrice, and Books in the group.
 Reference Type Tuples wins by a big margin because it is the correct choice of data structure.
 Complete code is on [GitHub](https://github.com/marafiq/production-ready-dot-net/tree/main/Tuples/Tuples).

 ![Untitled](./benchmarkoftuples.png)

+## Feedback
+It seems like you have enjoyed the post.
+Would it be difficult for you to share any feedback with on [Twitter](https://twitter.com/madnan_rafiq)?